jeremyleung521/LPATH/docs/usage.rst

 2. After the comparison process is completed, it should show you the dendrogram.
 Closing the figure should trigger prompts to guide you further.

-3. Input ``y`` if you think the threshold (horizontal line which dictates how many clusters there are) should be a different value.
+3. Input ``y`` if you think the threshold (horizontal line which dictates how many clusters there are) should be at a different value.
 Otherwise, input ``n`` and tell the program how many clusters you want at the end.

 Plot
 ____